 Priority will be given to smaller not-for-profit organisations that can clearly demonstrate their commitment to young people and that would not necessarily have the financial resources to attend this training.

 Organisations that are: educational institutions and representative bodies e.g. schools, parents’ associations; unions; trusts, individuals or organisations applying on behalf of an individual; for-profit organisations; private companies; Commonwealth, State or Local government departments, agencies or services and organisations that have licensed gaming machines onsite.

 Organisations with outstanding acquittal reports for Department of Human Services (DHS) funded projects will not be eligible for the subsidy.
-To check if your organisation has outstanding reports with DHS please contact the Grants SA team on 1300 650 985.

 If your organisation is not incorporated but meets the other criteria outlined, you can engage an incorporated organisation to sponsor your application.
 For example, a council registered under the Local Government Act 1999 cannot receive the subsidy but can sponsor a community organisation.

 Register for the Department of Human Services HOW2 training indicating your interest in the Department of Human Services HOW2 subsidy.
 Ensure you complete the required questions.
 Organisations that are not successful in being awarded the subsidy will be contacted by SHINE SA after registrations have been processed.
 Incomplete applications may be deemed ineligible.

 This is an initiative of the Department of Human Services in partnership with SHINE SA.